sensiasoft/sensorhub/_docs/2015-03-11-your-first-sensor.md

 The sensor module configuration class must be derived from [SensorConfig][].
 You can add any other properties that your sensor needs to be properly configured.
 This class will be directly initialized by parsing equivalent JSON properties in the main SensorHub configuration file.

-In the Fake Weather module, we simply added configuration fields to specify the station location:
+The configuration class for the Fake Weather module is [FakeWeatherConfig][], where we simply added fields to specify the station location:

 ```java
 public class FakeWeatherConfig extends SensorConfig